Lifestyle inflation is the silent enemy of your goals

 As your income increases, so will your expenses, and you will find yourself living paycheck to paycheck.
 Even if you make six figures.

 Avoiding lifestyle inflation is not rocket science.
-Here are a few tips to establish good habits and keep you on track:
+These 6 tips will help you establish good habits to keep lifestyle creep at bay and your long-term savings plan on track.

 Tip 1: Be Conscious Of Your Spending